akash19jain/nand2tetris/README.md

 1. Memory - The Entire RAM address Space
 2. CPU - The Hack CPU
 3. Computer - The Platform's Top most Chip.
 The `.hdl` (Hardware Descriptor Language) file contains the code for the chipset and the `.out` file contains the output for the corresponding chipsets, , while the `.hack` file contains the binary code.
 The `.tst` files are the test scripts that are used to perform a test (here we are performing 6 such tests to test the `Computer.hdl` chip..
 The resulting outputs are stored in the `.out` file.
 I have used the Hardware Simulator to test chips written in HDL.

+### PROJECT 6
+Writing an Assembler Program that translates programs written in the symbolic Hack assembly language into Binary Code that can execute on Hack Hardware platform built previously.
+Test Programs:
+1. Add.asm
+2. Max.asm
+3. Rect.asm
+4. Pong.asm